The Islamic New Year

 In Shi’a Islam Ashura is a day of mourning for the martyrdom of the Prophet’s grandson, Hussayn, may Allah give him peace and mercy and blessings.

-Regardless of which tradition you follow, the Day of Ashura is a sacred day observed by Muslims around the world.
+Regardless of the tradition you follow, the Day of Ashura is a sacred day observed by Muslims around the world.

 The Significance of the Hijra and Why Our Calendar Restarted